-As part of the Artemis programme, data from the Volatiles Investigating Polar Exploration Rover (VIPER) would help the scientists map resources at the lunar South Pole that could one day be harvested for long-term human exploration at the Moon, the agency said in a statement late on Friday.
+As part of the Artemis program, data from the Volatiles Investigating Polar Exploration Rover (VIPER) would help the scientist’s map resources at the lunar South Pole that could one day be harvested for long-term human exploration at the Moon; the agency said in a statement late on Friday.

 “The data received from VIPER has the potential to aid our scientists in determining precise locations and concentrations of ice on the Moon and will help us evaluate the environment and potential resources at the lunar south pole in preparation for Artemis astronauts,” said Lori Glaze, director for NASA’s Planetary Science Division at the agency’s headquarters in Washington, DC.